symfony/symfony-docs/event_dispatcher/before_after_filters.rst

 Another core Symfony event - called ``kernel.response`` (aka ``KernelEvents::RESPONSE``) -
 is notified on every request, but after the controller returns a Response object.
-Creating an "after" listener is as easy as creating a listener class and registering it as a service on this event.
+To create an "after" listener, create a listener class and register it as a service on this event.

 For example, take the ``TokenSubscriber`` from the previous example and first